yitzuliu/DissertationDemo/docs/FAQ.md

 2. Restart the model server
 3. Check log files for error messages
 4. Ensure sufficient system memory
+5. Try a different model if one is failing

 ### Q: The system is using too much memory.
 How can I reduce usage?
 **A:**
-1. Switch to SmolVLM (uses less memory)
+1. Switch to Moondream2 (uses only 0.10GB memory)
+2. Use SmolVLM-500M-Instruct (uses 1.58GB)
-2. Close other applications
+3. Close other applications
-3. Restart the system to clear memory
+4. Restart the system to clear memory
-4. Consider quantized models for lower memory usage
+5. Consider quantized models for lower memory usage

 ## Performance and Optimization

 ### Q: How can I improve response time?
 **A:**
-- Use SmolVLM for fastest responses
+- Use Moondream2 for fastest responses (4.06s average)
+- Use SmolVLM2 for best balance (6.61s average)
 - Ensure good hardware (Apple Silicon recommended)
 - Close unnecessary applications
 - Use lower image quality settings if needed